Showing posts with label Rules. Show all posts

 The secret things belong to the Lord our God, but the things revealed belong to us..."
 Deuteronomy 29:29 (NASB).

 Is it reasonable that living within the will of our Creator and Sustainer is best?
 Is His will knowable?
 If so, what should I do today?
 What will I do today?
-What's the difference between the two?

 Today I plan to:

-• act faithfully to fulfill my commitments
+• faithfully fulfill my commitments

-• read part of God's revealed Word
+• read part of God's Word to better know "what's going on?"

 • love the Lord my God with all my heart, soul, and strength